The Foyer Creation Project

 • City-wide collaboration events with other churches or ministries

-6. How did the church come to this conclusion?
+6. How did the church come to this DECISION?

 Having moved to Ballard in the Summer of 2024, we immediately felt a need for a foyer-type space.
 This was a central component in our last building, and while we have “made do” for the past year, since we first started considering this move to Ballard, the Senior Leadership Team (Elders & Deacons) collectively discerned that a change like this would be essential.